 The Great Dark Spot

-One of the most iconic features observed on Neptune was the Great Dark Spot.
-This massive storm system, similar to Jupiter's Great Red Spot, was first discovered by the Voyager 2 spacecraft in 1989.
+A standout most iconic features observed on Neptune was the Great Dark Spot.
+So this massive storm system, similar to Jupiter's Great Red Spot, was first discovered by the Voyager 2 spacecraft in 1989.
 The Great Dark Spot was an anticyclonic storm, meaning it rotated in a direction opposite to that of a cyclone on Earth.

 Other Dark Spots